Accessibility vs. Accommodation

-- Carolyn Speer, Manager of the Office of Instructional Resources, provides guidance and training for instructional staff and for other issues, as do many members of her team.
+- Carolyn Speer, Director of the Office of Instructional Resources, provides guidance and training for instructional staff and for other issues, as do many members of her team.

-- Heather Merchant, Educational Accessibility Technolgist and part of the OIR team, provides course, software, and tool accessibility reviews and audits.
+- Heather Merchant, Senior Educational Accessibility Specialist and part of the OIR team, provides course, software, and tool accessibility reviews and audits.

 - Ali Levine, ITS Applications Training lead, provides software training the includes accessibility